 These are data collected from a study done by “American Meteorological Society” in 2002.
 Why homeowners who are living in Tornado Alley are not willing to pay for their home upgrade?

-There are too few who are considering extra costs related to these upgrades, the vast majority considering that the risk is too small to merit these expense.
+There are too few who are considering extra costs related to these upgrades, the vast majority considering that the risk is too small to merit this expense.
 But nothing is too expensive when it comes to protecting a human life.

 And after all, many experts affirm that inexpensive construction techniques can save many wood-frame buildings.
 Among them it can be mentioned the use of metal straps and connectors that can strengthen greatly the connections, tying the walls of the house to the foundation, preventing in this way the lifting of the house.
 These metal straps and connectors can also be used successfully to tie the house walls to the roof.